Finite element error analysis of affine optimal control problems: Introduction

-Conditions of type \eqref{cond1} arise naturally in the characterization of strict bang-bang optimal controls, appearing as a consequence of sufficient second-order optimality conditions and the structural assumption on the adjoint state, see \cite{CWW2018}.
+Conditions of the type \eqref{cond1} arise naturally in characterizing strict bang-bang optimal controls.
+They also appear due to sufficient second-order optimality conditions and the structural assumption on the adjoint state, see \cite{CWW2018}.
 A slightly stronger assumption that implies \eqref{cond1} was first considered in \cite{OV2020} for affine ODE optimal control problems and \cite{DJV2022} for PDE optimal control problems.
-Recently \eqref{cond1} appeared in \cite{M2020,M2022} in the context of Eigenvalue optimization problems.
-There it was shown that for a certain type of Eigenvalue optimization problem, condition \eqref{cond1} is implied by a growth of the second variation.
-To relate \eqref{cond1} with the classical assumptions used in affine PDE-constrained optimal control problems we refer to Theorem \ref{compasuff} in Section \ref{asuffcond}.
-We remark that to apply condition \eqref{cond1} for solution stability, we need that the controls corresponding to the perturbed problems are minimizers.
-This is not the case under the slightly stronger condition in \cite{DJV2022}, where it is sufficient that the controls corresponding to the perturbed problem satisfy a first-order optimality condition.\\ Finally, we do not consider a sparsity-promoting term appearing in the objective functional, but the proofs in this paper can be easily adapted to include such a term.
-One can consider a semilinear elliptic non-monotone and non-coercive state equation as in \cite{CMR2020} without any changes of the results in the section on solution stability.
-The sections on error estimates can be adapted to the case of a non-monotone and non-coercive state equation using the results in \cite{CMR2021b}.
-To the author's best knowledge, the assumptions considered in this paper are the weakest so far that still allow error estimates for the numerical approximation for problems where the control appears at most in an affine way in the objective functional.\\
+Recently, \eqref{cond1} appeared in \cite{M2022,M2020} in the context of eigenvalue optimization problems.
+There, it was shown that for a certain type of eigenvalue optimization problem, condition \eqref{cond1} is implied by a growth of the second-order shape derivatives.

+In this paper, we do not explicitly consider a sparsity-promoting term in the objective functional as it is done, for instance, in \cite{CM2021}.
+Still, the proofs can be easily adapted to include such a term following the arguments in \cite{CM2021}.
+Also, we expect the approach presented in the paper to apply to the situation of having a semilinear elliptic non-monotone and non-coercive state equation as in \cite{CMR2020} using the results of \cite{CMR2021b}.

+To the author's best knowledge, the assumptions considered in this paper are the weakest so far that still allow error estimates for the numerical approximation for problems where the control appears at most in an affine way in the objective functional, and we expect the approach discussed in this paper to be easily adaptable to optimal control problems constrained by various other PDEs.
+It may also be feasible to achieve error estimates for the numerical approximation for a $2$-dimensional Neumann boundary control problem.
+But we postpone the analysis to future work.